vseloved/rutils/docs/tutorial.md

 String utilities:

-- `blankp` tests wheteher the string is empty (i.e. `(zerop (length string))`
+- `blankp` tests whether the string is empty (i.e. `(zerop (length string))`
 - `strcat` concatenates strings, as well as characters and, actually, anything else that prints to string, including nil (yep, the name is taken from C)
 - `strjoin` is a shortcut for `(format nil "~{~A~^<deliiter>~}" ...)`
-- `substr` is an efficent substring implementation (babsed on `slice`, i.e. using displaced arrays) that also allows to use negative indices, like in Python, which signify index from the end of the string
+- `substr` is an efficient substring implementation (based on `slice`, i.e. using displaced arrays) that also allows using negative indices, like in Python, which signify index from the end of the string
 - `white-char-p` tests whether the character is one of the 5 basic whitespace-characters (`#\Space`, `#\Tab`, `#\Newline`, `#\Return`, `#\Linefeed`)
-- `starts-with` and `ends-with` are mre intuitive wrappers around `mismatch`
+- `starts-with` and `ends-with` are more intuitive wrappers around `mismatch`
 - `last-char` returns the last character of the given string
 - `fmt` is the shortcut for `format nil`